 Unlike the Ancient Egyptian culture, the Near East developed writing early on and the clay tablet, the medium of writing that developed in southern Mesopotamia, was adopted by all Near Eastern cultures.
 These tablets have incredible durability in the dry soil of the region and the survival of hundreds of thousands of these texts distinguish the Ancient Near East from other ancient cultures.
 If you followed our Ancient Egypt series, you noticed our emphasis on the great tombs and on archaeological works.
 Literary works in Egypt were written on parchment and papyrus and did not survive well throughout antiquity.
 With the Ancient Near East we have more literary sources.

-We begin with the early Neolithic human occupation of Mesopotamia which was confined to the foothill zones of the Taurus and Zagros Mountains and the upper reaches of the Tigris and Euphrates Valleys.
-This period from (10,000–8700 B.C.) saw the introduction of agriculture, while the oldest evidence for animal domestication dated to the end of the 9th millennium B.C.
+Prehistoric Developments We begin our study of the chronology with the early Neolithic human occupation of Mesopotamia which was confined to the foothill zones of the Taurus and Zagros Mountains and the upper reaches of the Tigris and Euphrates Valleys.

 Akkadian gradually replaced Sumerian as the spoken language of Mesopotamia somewhere around the turn of the 3rd and the 2nd millennium B.C. (the exact dating being a matter of debate), but Sumerian continued to be used as a sacred, ceremonial, literary and scientific language in Mesopotamia until the 1st century A.D.